Investing Strategy Research

 Return on Assets

-ROA is a profitability measure calculated as net income as a percent of total assets, also called ROA.
+ROA is a profitability measure calculated as net income divided by total assets.

 • Criteria: A high ROA shows an effective allocation of capital.